aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/print-and-preview/configuring-fonts/worksheet-to-image-set-pixel-format-for-the-rendered-image/_index.md

 {{% alert color="primary" %}}

 Sometimes you want to specify the pixel format when rendering a worksheet to image format.
-By default, Aspose.Cells uses 32 bits per pixel.
-Aspose.Cells allows you to customize the pixel format (bit depth) using options for the rendered image.
+By default, Aspose.Cells for Python via .NET uses 32 bits per pixel.
+Aspose.Cells for Python via .NET allows you to customize the pixel format (bit depth) using options for the rendered image.

 {{% /alert %}}